Mental Health & Counselling

 Need Support Now?

-If you are in distress outside of college hours please call the distress line at 1.800.784.2433.
+If you are in distress outside of college hours please call the distress centre at 1.403.266.HELP (4357), or access one of the resources below.
 If it is an emergency, please call 911.

 Do you know someone in distress?
 Not sure how to help?If you know someone who is struggling, please review the following resources to help you identify behaviours of concern and ways to offer support.
 You can also contact the Student At Risk Support team.